 Professor of Chemistry, L. Leone Oyster 1919 Chair in Chemistry

 Associate Professor of Computer Science

 Associate Professor of Mathematics, Chair of Mathematical Sciences Department

 Associate Professor of Chemistry

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.

 As a student at Ripon, you will be assigned a faculty adviser based on your area(s) of interest.
 You will meet with your faculty adviser throughout your time as a student to discuss your current aspirations, plan your course schedule and plot a future trajectory.
 We also work collaboratively with Ripon College Career and Professional Development to help match your interests and skills to concrete goals and construct a plan for professional success offering personalized career counseling, off-campus learning opportunities and an online job board with potential to connect with local, national and international employers.Advising at Ripon

-- Skills in problem-solving, oral presentation writing and critical thinking are refined and developed in upper-level courses.
+- Skills in problem-solving, oral presentation writing and critical thinking are introduced and reinforced throughout the five core courses of the minor.
+Skills then are refined and developed at the upper division.